mayukh42/logx/README.md

 ## Features in pipeline

-Signals (Channels)
+* Signals (Channels)

-Custom Writers
+* Custom Writers - can even be used for pushing logs to an external system

-More Custom Formatters OOTB
+* More Custom Formatters OOTB

 ## History

+### 0.20.4

+* Channels and Signals

+(Inspired by Michael Van Sickle's codecamp (https://www.youtube.com/watch?v=YS4e4q9oBaU&t=21910s))

+* Caller stack support

-0.20.3 (Initial Release)
+### 0.20.3 (Initial Release)

-Initial (0.20.3) version does not implement signals.
-It uses sync.WaitGroup{}
+Initial version does not implement signals.
+It uses sync.WaitGroup{} only

 ## Packages Overview